Add a period over period comparison

 In our example, we will filter our time dimension to show a single year, which you can do from the filter icon in the Data Analysis Panel.

 2.3.
 Add a period over period measure

 In the toolbar, click Add Period Over Period.
-(When editing a dashboard or another view, you can find this option under Data Tools in the toolbar.)
+When editing a dashboard or other view, you can find this option under Data Tools in the toolbar.